eayus/untyped-lc/README.md

 # untyped-lc
-Simple untyped lambda calculus interpreter in Idris
+A simple untyped lambda calculus interpreter in Idris.
+This was done as a learning exercise - the implementation is probably far from optimal.